Adding flexibility to your business plan

 Your business plan is no different.
 It’s an important document as it contains your insight, hopes, plans and processes for your business – but it’s not a static document and needs to be regularly revisited, examined and updated.

-From an operations consulting standpoint, these are two of the areas that the team at Take the Stairs get asked about the most:
+From a business operations team standpoint, these are two of the areas that the team at Take the Stairs get asked about the most:

 - How to write a good, credible business plan